-From time to time, the Company will conduct benchmarking on Chief Executive Officer and other executive officer compensation among peer companies of comparable size, industry, location and similar attributes that compete with Ocwen for qualified management.
-A benchmarking analysis was conducted in 2008 using peer companies such as: Americredit Corp., Commerce Bancorp., Inc., First Horizon National Corp., Indymac Bancorp., Inc., KFORCE, Inc., LandAmerica Financial Group Inc., R. H. Donnelly, Corp., Raymond James Financial, Inc. and Webster Financial Corp.
+From time to time, the Company will conduct benchmarking on Executive Chairman, Chief Executive Officer and other executive officer compensation among peer companies of comparable size, industry, location and similar attributes that compete with Ocwen for qualified management.
+A benchmarking analysis was last conducted in 2008 using peer companies such as: Americredit Corp., Commerce Bancorp., Inc., First Horizon National Corp., Indymac Bancorp., Inc., KFORCE, Inc., LandAmerica Financial Group Inc., R. H. Donnelly, Corp., Raymond James Financial, Inc. and Webster Financial Corp.
 The information gathered from this comparison group included base salary, cash incentive compensation and equity incentive compensation.
-The Compensation Committee believes peer group benchmarking is an effective approach in recruiting and retaining the very best talent available in the i ndustry.
+The Compensation Committee believes peer group benchmarking is an effective approach in recruiting and retaining the very best talent available in the industry.
 It provides a fair representation of the competitive arena for executive talent and serves the goals of retention, succession planning and other relevant considerations.

 In 2009, the Compensation Committee determined that a salary plan freeze should be implemented.
 Only under certain circumstances would salary increases be provided.
 Those circumstances included promotions or extraordinary contributions to the Company.
+The Company maintained this salary plan freeze in place during 2010.

-Based on the benchmarking, performance, retention and other the relevant considerations, the Compensation Committee reviews recommendations and determines appropriate base salary and annual incentive compensation targets for the Chief Executive Officer and other executive officers.
+Based on the benchmarking, performance, retention and other the relevant considerations, the Compensation Committee reviews recommendations and determines appropriate base salary and annual incentive compensation targets for the Executive Chairman and other executive officers.
 The Compensation Committee generally makes its determinations during the second quarter of the year; however, they may make adjustments at other times as appropriate.
-To date, no executive officers have received increases in their target compensation for 2010.
-This is in line with the salary plan freeze that was implemented in 2009.
+To date, no executive officers have received increases in their target compensation for 2011.
+This is in line with the salary plan freeze that was implemented in 2009 and maintained in 2010.